-SRSS Provider approval caps (the below caps only apply where there is no 'Medicare gap'.
-All 'gap' payment requests must be forwarded to SRSS Operations for decision) Applicable category Service SRSS Provider Approval Cap Category 2 only General Practitioner \$150 per service Category 2 only Specialist (as referred by a GP) including: - diagnostic imaging - surgical or therapeutic procedures \$500 per service (course of treatment) Category 2 only Pathology \$250 per service 00 Category 2 only Hospital visit - admission or accident and emergency visit \$250 per service Affair Category 1 & 2 PBS Pharmaceuticals \$150 per item E. Category 1 & 2 Optometry - purchasing spectacles \$100 per calendar year of Ho Category 1 & 2 Dental - general check-up and emergency \$500 per calendar year (for children aged 2-17 \$1000 every tw calendar years) artment RSS recipients wi ccess health and medical services In category one are expected to pay any mme Operational Procedures Manual (Version 5) 2017 [11] Released by Dep
+(the below caps Health and Medical Ser SRSS Provider app proval caps icare gap'.
+All 'gap' payment requests must Applicable category Service SRSS Provider Approval Cap Category 2 only General Practitioner \$150 per service ] Category 2 only Specialist (as referred by a GP) including: diagnostic imaging surgical or therapeutic procedures Note: physiotherapy is not considered a specialist service unless there is a referral by a GP as part of a chronic illness management plan \$500 per service (course of treatment) 0 Category 2 only Pathology \$250 per service rs 082 Category 2 only Hospital visit - admission or accident and emergency visit \$250 per service Affair Category 1 & 2 PBS Pharmaceuticals \$150 per item 2 9 Category 1 & 2 Optometry - purchasing spectacles \$100 per calendar year Hon Category 1 & 2 Dental - general check-up and emergency \$500 per calendar year (for children aged 2-17 \$1000 every two calendar years) ent of Home by Departm SRSS recipients who are eligible for Medicare must access health and medical services provided by the public health system.
+SRSS recipients in category one are expected to pay any 'gap' incurred and so should be encouraged to access bulk billing health and medical services where available.
+The Department will not provide funding for Medicare funded services or gap payments.